EinfachHans/cordova-plugin-advanced-imagepicker/readme.md

 ## Android

-Currently, the Android Library is not able to select Images and Videos at the same Time.
+- Currently, the Android Library is not able to select Images and Videos at the same Time.
 See reported Issue [here](https://github.com/ParkSangGwon/TedImagePicker/issues/40).
+- The `PickerCanceled` ErrorCode is currently not supported in Android

 # Changelog